kaefers/travis/Readme.md

 If sequences are very long, the Scavenger plots can become quite confusing.
 You can reduce the lengths of the bars by specifying a divisor here.
 E.g. '10' will scale down the lengths to 10%, '2' will scale it to 50%.

+#### no_rainbows
+If you enter a value for this entry, there will be no graphical output.

 #### HMMER3
 Specifies paths and settings of HMMER3.